Farm Corporations & Co-ops

 One of the most powerful — and most misunderstood — tax strategies for profitable farm operations is the S-Corporation election.
 Here’s how it works in plain terms.

 In an LLC or sole proprietorship, all net farm income is subject to self-employment tax (currently 15.3%).
-If your operation nets $300,000, you’re paying $45,900 in self-employment tax alone.
+A profitable farm operation can pay a substantial amount in self-employment tax alone.

-With an S-Corp, you pay yourself a “reasonable salary” — say $80,000 — and take the remaining $220,000 as a distribution.
-Only the $80,000 salary is subject to payroll taxes.
-The $220,000 distribution is not.
-That’s a potential savings of over $30,000 per year.
+With an S-Corp, you pay yourself a “reasonable salary” and take the remainder as a distribution.
+Only the salary is subject to payroll taxes — the distribution is not.
+That’s potentially a substantial annual savings.

 The catch: the IRS scrutinizes “reasonable salary” closely, and not every operation is a good fit.
 We evaluate your specific situation to determine if the savings justify the additional administrative costs of an S-Corp.